mattecologist/trapgridR/README.md

     #> [1] "Trapping grid  my_grid written"

+Simulations can be setup in R and results stored as objects

 ``` r
 model1 <- trapgridR(filepath="my_grid", nDays = 14, nFlies = 100, nSim=10, D=10^5)
 ```

+Simulation results can be plotted from the model objects

 ``` r
 library (ggplot2)